C4T-BuT-S4D/c4t-but-s4d.github.io/content/blog/sasctf2025-lirililarila/index.md

 date: "2025-05-27T02:21:11+05:00"
 tags: [stegano]
 summary: |
   We're given a GIF image of Lirili Larila.
-The goal is to find a flag hidden among the container structure.
-The solution involves randomizing of local palettes using Python and Golang.
+The goal is to find a flag hidden inside the container structure.
+The solution involves a randomization of local palettes using Python and Golang.
 ---

 ## Overview